-GDN has launched a new call for expressions of interest to generate locally produced, quality, empirical academic knowledge to inform debate on competitiveness strategies and to promote industrial productivity in African countries closed on 30 March 2017.
+GDN's call for expressions of interest to generate locally produced, quality, empirical academic knowledge to inform debate on competitiveness strategies and to promote industrial productivity in African countries closed on 30 March 2017.

 Stage 1: Call for expressions of interest

-The current call asks for detailed expressions of interest.
-Shortlisted candidateswill be invited to intend a training workshop in Africa in May 2017 to exchange on the topic of industrial policies with other teams, policymakers and experts in the field, and to transform their expression of interest into a full-fledged research plan.
+The recently closed call asked for detailed expressions of interest.
+Shortlisted candidates will be invited to attend a training workshop in Africa in May 2017 to exchange on the topic of industrial policies with other teams, policymakers and experts in the field, and to transform their expression of interest into a full-fledged research plan.

 Stage 2: Proposal submission